-The Supreme Court increased patent indirect infringement liabilities for companies that make and sell some but not all of the components of the patented product here in the United States then assemble the patented product overseas.
-For example, if a competitor makes more than one but not all of the components of the patented product here in the United States, a patent owner can … [Read more...]
+The Supreme Court increased patent indirect infringement liabilities for companies that make and sell some but not all of the components of the patented product here in the United States and then assemble the patented product overseas.
+For example, if a competitor makes more than one but not all of the components of the patented product here in the United States, a patent owner … [Read more...]

 Indirect infringement of a patent occurs when an entity induces another to directly infringe a patent or contributes to the direct infringement of another.
 35 U.S.C. §§271(b) and (c).